Shayatin: In the ḥādīth literature

+Bowl with humans, angels, and divs (demons).
+Iran Qajar dynasty, 1215–1221 A.H.
+(1800-1805).
+Museum für Kunst und Gewerbe Hamburg, Germany.
+This bowl depicts humans, angels, and horned creatures called div.
+Divs embody evil, disrupt order and represent vices such as pride and anger.
+They still appear in literature and art today as symbols of chaos and inner conflict.

 The ḥādīth speak about shayāṭīn as malevolent forces, linked to the psychological life of humans.
 The emphasis on the devils' evil nature, sometimes veils the Quranic depiction of the shayāṭīn as forces under God's control.
 However, ḥādīth clarify that God is ultimately in control of both angels and devils and that only God decides whom the devils can lead to hell.

 Sometimes, specific devils are considered to be tasked with disturbing specific spheres of human activities.
 Eminent among them are: Dasim assigned to causing troubles between married couples; Awar, who incites people to commit illicit sexual intercourse (zinā); Sut, who inspires lies and gossip; Tir causing injuries; and Zalambur, assigned to the market and presiding over dishonest and fraudulent business transactions.

 Although the ḥādīth describe the devils mostly as evil influences, they indicate that they are composed of a body.
 The shayāṭīn are said to eat with their left hand, therefore Muslims are advised to eat with their right hand (Sahih Muslim Book 23 No. 5004).
 Shayāṭīn, although invisible, are depicted as immensely ugly (Sahih Muslim Book 26 No. 5428).
 The sun is said to set and rise between the horns of a shayṭān and during this moment, the doors to hell are open, thus Muslims should not pray at this time (Sahih Muslim 612d Book 5, Hadith 222).
 Satan and his minions battle the angels of mercy over the soul of a sinner; however, they are referred to as "angels of punishment" instead of shayāṭīn (Sahih Muslim 612d: Book 21, Hadith 2622).

 However, the ḥādīths also describe the limits of shayāṭīn.
 Ritual purity is said to attract angels and fend off shayāṭīn, while shayāṭīn are attracted to impurity, filthy, and desacralized places.
 Before reciting the Quran, Muslims should take wudu/abdest and seek refuge in God from the shayāṭīn.
 Reciting specific prayers (Note: like "A'uzu Billahi Minesh shaitanir Rajiim" or specific Surahs of the Quran, like "An-Naas" or "Al-Falaq") is further believed to protect against the shayāṭīn.
 If a shayṭān successfully interrupts a ritual Muslim prayer, the Muslim has to prostrate two times and continue (Sahih Bukhari 4:151).
 During Ramadan the shayāṭīn are chained in hell (Sahih al-Bukhari 1899).
 Shayāṭīn are sent by Iblis to cause misery among humans and return to him for report (Muslim 8:138).
 A shayṭān is said to tempt humans through their veins (Muslim 2174).